ahangarha/hello-rails-back-end/README.md

 # Hello Rails - Back-end

-This is an educational project to create an API only backend app with Rails
+This is an educational project to create an API only backend app with Rails.

+For the front-end part of the project you may visit [Hello React / front-end](https://github.com/ahangarha/hello-react-front-end/)

 ## Built with